sujaldev/school/docs/cs-programs/mysql-connectivity/index.md

 ### RESOURCES

-##
-Q1) WAP to retrieve and display all the employees working in a given department entered by the user at run from an existing table employee in a database sample
+## <br>Q1) WAP to retrieve and display all the employees working in a given department<br>entered by the user at run from an existing table employee in a database sample<br>
 ```python
 """
 Q1) WAP to retrieve and display all the employees working in a given department